WalidAlsafadi/BuildingAssessment-ExpertSystem/README.md

 ---

-Would you like me to adjust anything else or help with the smaller README for the `testing/` folder?
-Let me know! 😊
+Let me know if there’s anything else you’d like to modify! 😊